 Once the oil is hot, add the eggplant slices a few at a time, being careful not to crowd the pan.
 Cook the eggplant slices for about 5 minutes, turning once halfway through, until they’re golden brown on both sides.

-Test Kitchen tip: Your frying oil should be between 350°F to 375°F, but since we’re using such a small amount of oil it’d be hard to get a thermometer in there.
+Editor’s Tip: Your frying oil should be between 350°F to 375°F, but since we’re using such a small amount of oil it’d be hard to get a thermometer in there.
 To test if your oil is hot enough, toss in a small piece of bread.
 It should be golden brown on the oil side within 30 seconds.
 That means you’re ready!

 Step 4: Keep Your Eggplant Warm and Enjoy

 Since you’re cooking the eggplant in batches, you’ll want to keep them warm while you finish frying the rest of the slices.
 The best way to do this is to place them in a 250°F oven.
 I like to use a baking sheet lined with an oven-safe wire rack to keep the slices crispy on both sides.
+(Then, give these baked eggplant recipes a try.)

-Once all the eggplant is finished cooking, you’re ready to serve!
+Once all the pan-fried eggplant is finished cooking, you’re ready to serve!
 You can use these fried eggplant to make the best eggplant Parmesan of your life, you can eat them as-is on a bed of quinoa or sauteed vegetables.
 Better yet, enjoy them as a snack with a side of marinara sauce.